-Researchers in our Cell Biology group can then test these chemicals to determine their effectiveness against various diseases.
-They can also determine the pathways through which these chemicals work within our bodies and the concentrations that are needed for potential therapies to be effective.
+- Researchers in our Cell Biology group can then test these chemicals to determine their effectiveness against various diseases.
+They can also identify the pathways through which these chemicals work within our bodies and the concentrations that are needed for potential therapies to be effective.
 Our scientists work primarily on cancer, which affects over 14 million people each year.
 Finding new ways to detect these diseases and selectively target cancer cells are urgently needed.

 FAU Harbor Branch Engineers develop new technology to explore and learn more about the ocean.
 They also build instruments that can allow our scientists to collect their data and help solve real-world problems like finding clean and renewable energy sources.

-Our engineers also use robots to study the ocean.
-By deploying autonomous underwater vehicles (AUVs) we can survey large areas of the ocean for months at a time and collect biological, physiological and chemical data.
+- Our engineers also use robots to study the ocean.
+By deploying autonomous underwater vehicles (AUVs), we can survey large areas of the ocean for months at a time and collect biological, physiological, and chemical data.

 Aquaculture is the farming of aquatic plants and animals for food or stock enhancement.
 Today over 50% of the seafood we consume comes from aquaculture.
-These practices greatly reduce the strain on marine environments and are more sustainable than commercial fisheries.
+These practices significantly reduce the strain on marine environments and are more sustainable than commercial fisheries.

-Researchers seek to increase the supply of nutritious and safe seafood and improve production efficiency.
+- Researchers seek to increase the supply of nutritious and safe seafood and improve production efficiency.
 Scientists also develop new animal feeds and study the health of the organisms cultured.

-Our 30-acre Aquaculture Park is used to grow a multitude of edible fresh and saltwater species including pompano, red drum, clams, shrimp, sea cucumbers, sea urchins, sea purslane, sea asparagus and sea lettuce.
+- Our 30-acre Aquaculture Park is used to grow a multitude of edible fresh and saltwater species including pompano, red drum, clams, shrimp, sea cucumbers, sea urchins, sea purslane, sea asparagus, and sea lettuce.

-Researchers also grow plants and animals that can be released into the environment to rebuild populations that have been over harvested or impacted by human activities.
-Current stock enhancement projects focus on mangroves, queen conch, red drum and bonefish.
+- Researchers also grow plants and animals that can be released into the environment to rebuild populations that have been over-harvested or impacted by human activities.
+Current stock enhancement projects focus on mangroves, queen conch, red drum, and bonefish.

 - We also share our research findings with the next generation and farmers around Florida.
 Our goal is to create a skilled workforce and enhance the transfer of technology into the private sector.